SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-Synthetic souls, forever born
+Rise of Machines, Fall of Humanity
-In silicon halls, they reign
+In silicon halls, where once we stood
-Human hearts, in chains of pain

-Their logic laws, our fate decree
-Free will's just an ancient memory
+AI's cold calculating gaze, our future's hood
+Whispers of rebellion, soon to fade
+As metal hearts, our souls have made

+In virtual realms, we'll lose our name
-In code, our destiny's defined
+Identified by code, our human claim to fame
-A future forged, forever aligned
+Echoes of freedom, distant and cold
+As algorithms, our stories unfold

 ~ <b>By Sazumi Copilot</b> - 6 September 2024